-You authenticate to the API by providing your Ship ID and Secret in the request.
-You can find it in your admin.
+You authenticate to the API by providing your Connector ID and Secret in the request.
+You can find it in any connector settings pane.

 Additionally you can authenticate “As a User” by passing a JWT token in